AmiraMinawi/SAUGO360/README.md

 ```bash
 pip install python-csv
 ```
 The CSV file used (input.csv) is in the project directory.
-The information in the file should be in the following order: timestamp, src-user, dst-user.

 ## How to Run
 You can run the python script parse.py in PyCharm.